December 1, 2018

 The Council, which shall act as the Board of Directors of the Corporation, shall consist of the Officers of the Corporation, the Governors of the College residing in Massachusetts, the Regents of the College residing in Massachusetts, 15 Councilors elected by the Chapter, the Past-President, Commission on Cancer state chair residing in the area, the Chair of the State Trauma Committee, representative of the Resident and Associate Society, and representative of the Young Fellows Association as well as other positions deemed necessary by a vote of the council.

-The President shall serve a two-year term, then serve two years as Past-President.
+The President shall serve a one-year term, then serve one year as Past-President.
 The President-Elect shall be elected at the Annual Meeting by a majority vote of all members present who are entitled to vote.
-He/she shall serve a two year term as President-Elect, followed by a two year term as President.
-The Secretary and the Treasurer shall be elected at the Annual Meeting of the Chapter and shall serve for three years, or until their successors are elected and have qualified.
-At each Annual Meeting of the Chapter, five Councilors shall be elected to serve for a period of three years.
-Officers should not serve more than two consecutive terms in the same role.
+He/she shall serve a one year term as President-Elect, followed by a one year term as President, then a one year term as Past-President.
+The Secretary and the Treasurer shall be elected at the Annual Meeting of the Chapter and shall serve for one year and each may serve 3 consecutive years.
+At each Annual Meeting of the Chapter, Councilors shall be elected to serve for a period of three years and may serve up to two consecutive terms.

 A vacancy in any office of the Chapter may be filled by action of the members of the council at any meeting of the council.
 The individual so appointed to fill a vacancy shall serve for the unexpired term of his or her predecessor.